A singularly brilliant hotel in the heart of Chilean Patagonia

 The hotel's restaurant, with incomparable views of Last Hope Sound and the jagged ridges of the Andes in the distance, is without doubt one of the hotel's highlights.
 Beautifully crafted dishes blend the freshest local ingredients to create an imaginative menu, inspired by regional specialities.
 Meals are accompanied by an extensive wine list, highlighting the very best of Chile's world-renowned vineyards.
 In addition to the main restaurant, the intimate El Asador, with seating for just 40 guests, is The Singular's new dining experience – a traditional wood-burning grill where a selection of meats such as lamb, guanaco, rabbit and beef are prepared along with distinctive local delicacies for a genuine taste of Patagonia.
 There's also a superb bar with comfy chairs and sofas, where guests can enjoy one of the barman's signature cocktails and share stories of their adventures through Patagonia.

 The hotel offers a comprehensive choice of excursions – there are over 20 available – affording the chance to experience the very best of this beautiful region of Patagonia with a selection of treks, kayak trips, horseback rides and cycle routes to suit all ages, abilities and interests.
-There's boats too – the only hotel in the region with them – meaning you can enjoy the stunning vistas from a unique perspective.
+There's boats too – the only hotel in the region with them – meaning you can enjoy the stunning vistas and nearby glaciers from a unique perspective.
 And, once you return, there's a spa on-hand, complete with treatment rooms, a hammam steam room, heated pools and a Jacuzzi.
 You won't find a better way to relax after a day's exploration of the Patagonian wilderness.

 Stay here on these holidays